Convert Excel Sheet to PDF

 iLovePDF

-iLovePDF is another free online converter with Excel to PDF support.
-It’s simple to use and offers batch conversions with paid plans.
-While it handles basic formatting well, it’s not customized for bank statements, so column alignment or number formats may need manual adjustments after conversion.
+iLovePDF is a free online tool that supports Excel to PDF conversion.
+It’s easy to use and allows batch processing with a paid plan.
+While it handles basic formatting well, it isn’t customized for complex spreadsheets, so you might need to adjust column spacing or layout manually after converting.

-Converting Excel bank statements to PDF sounds simple, but it doesn’t always go smoothly.
+Converting Excel sheets to PDFs sounds simple, but it doesn’t always go smoothly.
 Here are some common problems you might face—and what you need to watch out for:

 Tables Don’t Fit on the Page